MichaelWarmbier/Console-Tetris/README.md

 Inside the releases folder are installer(s).
 Within file are all dependencies necessary to run the game.
 (Note: Older versions may be missing some .dll files, download the Visual C++ Redstristributables to remedy this)

 ## File System

-* Executables - Each executable is associated with a different build versions.
-In order to run an executable and properly play the game, all associated files must be present (including .dlls, the spritesheet and sound files).

 * Sounds - All sounds files used in the game.